What to Do If Your Car Gets Repossessed: Essential Steps and Rights

-When times are tough financially, it can feel like you’re juggling an impossible amount of bills.
+When times are tough financially, it can feel like you’re juggling an impossible number of bills.
 The threat of car repossession may be a daily stressor in such circumstances.
-To learn more about how car repossession works, read through this article and find out what to do if your car gets repossessed.
+To learn more about how car repossession works, read through this article and find out what to do when your car gets repossessed.

-When a car is repossessed, it usually means that the borrower has missed one or more payments on their car loan payment.
+When a car is repossessed, it means that the borrower has missed one or more payments on their car loan.
 Unless you paid for your car outright, most vehicle purchases involve loans that allow you to pay for a vehicle over time.
 When you take a loan out for a car, you sign a legally binding agreement confirming you will pay the full sum of the loan on time.
-Payments are usually made in monthly installments.
+Payments are often made in monthly installments.

 If you miss a payment, the lender can rightfully repossess your car.
 A missed payment is defined as more than 30 days past the payment date.
 Most lenders don’t proceed with repossession until the borrower has missed two or three consecutive payments.

 Depending on the lender’s tolerance, they may also contact you for an explanation or encourage prompt payment.
-If they cannot reach you or haven’t received an explanation and you’ve defaulted multiple times, they’ll likely repossess your vehicle.
-As such, it’s essential to reach out to the lender if you can’t make a payment on your loan to avoid repossession.
+If they cannot reach you or haven’t received an explanation, and you’ve defaulted multiple times, they’ll likely repossess your vehicle.
+As such, it’s essential to reach out to the lender if you can’t make a payment on your loan to avoid this.

 What Happens If My Car Gets Repossessed?

 After the repossession, the lender is responsible for notifying you of the repossession and any intention to sell.
 Selling notices often include information on what you must do to keep the vehicle.
-In general, the three types of such notices include:
+The three types of such notices include:

 - Acceleration notices: The lender issues this notice to the borrower, informing them of their defaulted loan and intention to sell.
 This notice also informs the borrower they have to pay the remaining loan balance.
 You can respond to this notice by negotiating an alternate payment plan, but you should do so immediately after receiving the notice.